kairosdb/kairosdb-client/README.md

 ## Custom Data Types
 Starting with version 0.9.4 of KairosDB, you can store more than just numbers as values.
 This version of the client has been modified to support custom data types.
 Note that custom types is only supported by the HTTP client.
 The Telnet protocol for KairosDB does not support custom types.

 Longs, doubles, and Strings are now supported by default.
 If, however, you want to store and query for other data types, additional work is required.

+You must first understand the different custom type value you must specify on the client; group type and registered type.
+The group type is used for JSON serialization/de-serialization.
+The registered type is used by the server to identify which DataPointFactory it will use to serialize/de-serialize the data to the data store.

-First, you must modify KairosDB to handle the new data type.
+Next, you must modify KairosDB to handle the new data type.

-Second, you must create an object for the new data type.
+Next, you must create an object for the new data type.
 This is simply a POJO that contains fields for the new type.
 For example, if you wanted to store complex numbers as your new data type you would create a ComplexNumber class.
+The client uses GSON to serialize/de-serialize this class.

     public class ComplexNumber
     {